aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 streamed requests, cancellation, progress, polling, and result restoration.
 It checks these capabilities on load and displays a blocking explanation if the browser cannot provide them.

+Manual uploads are bound to the selected, currently available ASI676MC by its database ID, UUID, and detected device name.
+This also provides a narrow legacy compatibility path for standard FITS written with indi-allsky's default `INSTRUME=indi-allsky` header.
+When all camera-bearing headers are absent or generic, the tool may use the bound ASI676MC identity after every RAW-layout check passes.
+A file that explicitly names another camera is always rejected;
+the session identity never overrides conflicting FITS metadata.
+Standalone and non-camera-bound uses remain strict.
+The result and text report disclose how many uploaded files used this legacy identity path.
+This fallback changes only the source of the camera name: RAW16 structure, `BAYERPAT=RGGB`, 1x1 binning, zero Bayer offsets, valid exposure, gain and timestamp metadata, decoded-size limits, and exact frame-shape matching within each purple/reference group remain strict.

 The cancel action aborts an active upload, stops saved-FITS discovery or private staging at its next safe checkpoint, cancels a queued job, or asks a